vicc/chameleon/README.md

 ###Flatify
 Again, this is the hallmark feature of Chameleon.
 Although 99% of objects can be identified and recolored, the `Flatify` feature can, as of yet, only be called from a `UIViewController` class.
 Other controllers will soon be supported.

-If a `UIViewController` is embedded inside a `UINavigationController` the `navigationBar`, anything inside of it can be "flatified" (Take a look at the sample app for more information).
+If a `UIViewController` is embedded inside a `UINavigationController`, then its `navigationBar` and anything inside of it can be "flatified" (Take a look at the sample app for more information).

 #####Implementing Flatify
 Implementing this feature is so easy, there was no need to build a Chameleon shorthand.
+All you have to do is:

 ######Normal Convention:
 `[self flatfify];`